 The Feynman method as an effective learning tool

 In the series on personal knowledge management, I made use of a technique called the Feynman method.
-As this method is actually a general technique not only for note-taking, it also excels as an excellent and effective learning tool, I’d like to discuss it in a little more detail.
+Since this method is not only useful for note-taking, but also works as a general learning and problem-solving tool, I’d like to discuss it in a little more detail.

 The Feynman method